The Ultimate 10-Day Washington National Parks Itinerary

 Day 5 – Victoria, BC

-We took this opportunity to take a break from driving and enjoy some city sights.
+We took this opportunity to take a break from driving.
+We took the 90-minute ferry to Victoria, BC and enjoyed some city sights .
 If this doesn’t appeal to you, find something else to do on the Olympic peninsula – there is plenty!

 IMG_0213